Program overview

 Graduates of the Infant & Early Child Mental Health (IMH) program can explore a variety of career options in Canada, including:

-- Early Intervention Specialist: Work with families to provide support and strategies for children at risk of developmental delays.
+• Early Intervention Specialist: Work with children and families to provide early support and intervention strategies to promote mental health.

-- Children’s Mental Health Worker: Support children facing mental health challenges through therapeutic interventions and resources.
+• Children’s Mental Health Worker: Support children facing mental health challenges through counseling and resource provision.

-- Infant Development Program Coordinator: Oversee programs that promote healthy development in infants and young children.
+• Infant Development Program Coordinator: Oversee programs that support the developmental needs of infants and their families.

-- Child Welfare Agency Worker: Work within agencies to ensure the safety and well-being of children in vulnerable situations.
+• Child Welfare Advocate: Work within child welfare agencies to ensure the safety and mental health of children in care.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.